murillio4/ProgNett-Stack/README.md

 Do what the website tells you to do

 To edit themes go to **qa-themes**, add a new folder and create a theme.

+This project is deprecated due to lack of flexebility